switowski/portfolio/src/posts/2022/upgrade-your-python-version/index.md

 | Pi      [sec] | 18.4 (19.2) | 17.3 (17.5) | 14.1 (14.3) |
 | Bubble  [sec] | 8.26 (8.46) | 7.96 (8.06) | 4.72 (4.75) |

-First number in each column is how long it takes to run the original version (**without** try/except blocks).
+The first number in each column is how long it takes to run the original version (**without** try/except blocks).
 The number in parenthesis is how long it takes to run the same function **with** the try/except blocks called multiple times.

 The differences between both variants are tiny for all 3 Python versions.
 But for Python 3.11 they are even smaller!
 Take this simple benchmark with a grain of salt, but I hope it helped illustrate what's the benefit of "zero cost" exception handling.

 ## Conclusions

-Upgrading Python version is one of a few ways of making your code a bit faster without changing it.
+Upgrading Python version is one of a few ways to make your code a bit faster without changing it.
 And no matter if you upgrade from Python 3.7. to 3.8 or from Python 3.9 to Python 3.10, you will always get some improvements for a large codebase.
-But it's the Python 3.11 where a dedicated effort was made to really speed it up.
+But it's Python 3.11 where a dedicated effort was made to really speed it up.
 According to the [release notes](https://docs.python.org/3/whatsnew/3.11.html#summary-release-highlights), it should speed up your code by around 10-60%.
 So now is a good time to think about upgrading your Python projects.

-If you want to run your own benchmarks, with more advanced code examples, the [Python Performance Benchmark Suite](https://pyperformance.readthedocs.io/) is a good place to look for some inspiration.
+If you want to run your own benchmarks with more advanced code examples, the [Python Performance Benchmark Suite](https://pyperformance.readthedocs.io/) is a good place to look for some inspiration.

----

 [^1]: Completely free if you have good tests coverage (in case of some subtle bugs between minor Python versions), all the libraries you are using work with newer Python version, and you have a few moments to install new Python version.

-## TODO: todo

-* update date